gautamhardik/residential-property-valuation/README.md

 - **No external model server**: XGBoost model weights are loaded from three JSON files (`tabular_model.json`, `tabular_pipeline.json`, `tabular_meta.json`) bundled with the Node function.
 - **500 MB function limit**: The Node.js deployment avoids the 500 MB Python runtime limit on Vercel's serverless functions.
 - **Bit-exact parity**: Node.js inference matches the Python oracle to within measurement noise (501-case golden set, max absolute error = 0 on prediction, contribution, and base value).
+- **Alternatives considered**: an ONNX-based runtime or a separate always-on model-serving endpoint were both viable; the pure Node re-implementation was chosen to avoid a second deployable, an extra network hop, and cold-start latency on a model small enough (535 shallow trees) to re-implement directly.

 ---